 Types of Teriyaki Sauce

-Teriyaki sauce comes in various types, each with its own unique ingredients and flavor profiles.
+Teriyaki sauce comes in various types, each with its unique ingredients and flavor profiles.
 Here are some types of teriyaki sauce:

 - Soy-Based Teriyaki Sauce: The most common type of teriyaki sauce uses soy sauce as the base ingredient.
 Soy sauce provides the savory umami flavor that is characteristic of teriyaki sauce.
 Other common ingredients in soy-based teriyaki sauce include mirin (a sweet Japanese rice wine), sugar, and sometimes sake.